Document

 2. FD Account for Senior Citizens

-This account is dedicated to senior citizens, i.e. individuals aged above 60 years.
-Such account holders get a higher interest rate than usual and can access the monthly interest payout option, which can be thought of as a means for the monthly expenses for senior citizens.
+This account is dedicated to senior citizens, i.e., individuals aged above 60.
+Such account holders get a higher interest rate than usual and can access the monthly interest payout option, which can be thought of as a means of covering the monthly expenses of senior citizens.

 3. Corporate FD Account